fylgja/site/src/components/flex-grid.md

 It's not an valid answer to say browser support, since you can use CSS grid in IE11, via Explicit grid (fixed size).

-Flex-grid makes sense for flexable grids.
-Where you don't know the layout before hand.
+Flex-grid makes sense for flexable grids, where you don't know the layout before hand.

 </details>